Threaded Inserts FAQs

 The purpose of this page is to help new or existing customers find the answers to the most often asked questions received by our technical and sales departments.

-We'll try and lead you through, from start to finish, how the best insert is chosen, the most suitable method of installation and if you still need help, the best way to contact us.
+We will lead you from start to finish on how the best threaded inserts are chosen, whether they need to be fitted in plastic, wood or metal, the most suitable method of installation and if you still need help, the best way to contact us.

-Wikipedia description - A threaded insert, also known as a threaded bush, is a fastener element that is inserted into an object to add a threaded hole.
+Wikipedia description - Threaded inserts, also known as a threaded bushes, is a fastener element that is inserted into an object to add a threaded hole.
 They may be used to repair a stripped threaded hole, provide a durable threaded hole in a soft material, place a thread on a material too thin to accept it, mold threads into a workpiece thereby eliminating a machining operation.

-Q. What type of material is the insert going into?
+Q: What type of material is the threaded insert going into?

 A: The material (thermoplastic, thermoset, DMC etc) in which the insert will be installed will directly influence the correct choice of insert, the achievable performance and installation method.